etmitchell2022/Final-Space-Race/README.md

 - [ ] ⭐ Include an AI-controlled character
 - [X] ⭐ Add a pause menu that includes, at minimum, the ability to resume or return to the main menu
 - [ ] ⭐ The game is released publicly on <code>itch.io</code>, with all the recommended accompanying text, screenshots, gameplay videos, <i>etc.</i>

-## Instructions

-use W and S to move the car foreward and backward. use A and D to rotate the car counter-clockwise and clockwise. escape to pause and unpause make it to the 10th hill without flipping your car.

-Get to the finish and get the highest score

 ## Third-Party Assets